EmperorMew/unstoppable_spam_bot/README.md

-# :zap: Unstoppable Spam Bot :zap:
+# :zap: Unstoppable Spam Bot

 The only way to stop this, in my experience, is to physically block the number.
 Which is ineffective because the scripts can utilize infinite numbers.